 With just 5 design suites, you need to be off the mark early to get a room here – the place is only open from April to September – so get your act together and request a room as early as possible.

-Inis Meáin Restaurant & Suites is plainly simple and original at the same time.
+Inis Meáin Restaurant & Suites is a design hotel with an honest spirit throughout - plainly simple and original, all at the same time.

-Pretty much at the epicentre of the unspoilt island of Inis Meáin with sweeping views back towards the coastline which is never far on this tiny Aran isle.
-From the hotel you can set off and explore the fauna & flora, pristine shorelines and countless points to just stop for a moment of deep contemplation.
+Pretty much at the epicentre of Tinos' unspoilt island, Inis Meáin has sweeping views back towards the coastline, which is never far on this tiny Aran isle.
+From the hotel you can set off and explore the fauna & flora, pristine shorelines and countless points in which to stop for a moment of deep contemplation.

 Arrival here is mostly via routes from County Galway - the frequent ferry leaving Rossaveal harbour on the west coast, or there is a limited service from Doolin, Co.
 Clare.
 You can also fly to Inis Meáin from Connemara Airport in Inverin.

 Maverick, bold, fresh and natural sums up the kitchen here; prepared, sourced and imaginatively cooked by co-owner & Chef Ruairi de Blacam.
-The essence of the location is thoroughly captured in the food concept of Elemental Eating with the tastes of the land and seas casting a delight of honest mouth-watering flavours.
+The essence of the location is thoroughly captured in Inis Meaín's foodie concept of Elemental Eating, which sees the tastes of the land and seas cast a delight of honest mouth-watering flavours on each foodie plate.

-Each dish plays with just two key elements / ingredients, so on an evening tasting menu you can savour the delights of this remote outpost of nature.
-They also provide hungry explorers with a super basket of tastes for daytime adventures where you find your own spot of Inis Meáin.
+Each dish plays with just two key elements / ingredients, so on an evening tasting menu you can savour the foodie delights of this remote outpost of nature, as true as they could be.
+The hotel also provides hungry explorers with a super basket of tantalising tastes for daytime adventures, where you explore and find your own spot of Inis Meáin.

 Marie-Thérèse & Ruairí de Blacam are the kindred souls behind this elemental refuge where life is sweetly in the slow-lane.
-A duo with such complementing talents, a couple with a vision that extends beyond their den reaching out and “grasping nature, the elements and folksy heritage.
-Every detail is inspired by the island and the unique way of living that is necessary in such a remote location of natural beauty.”
+A duo with such complementing talents and a vision that extends beyond their den sees them reaching out and “grasping nature, the elements and folksy heritage.
+Every detail is inspired by the island and the unique way of living that is necessary in such a remote location of natural beauty”.

-The pair host guests with such apparent ease, a chilled at-your-own-pace stay that is pleasantly addictive crafted with thought by Marie-Thérèse & Ruairí.
+The pair host guests with such apparent ease, a chilled at-your-own-pace kind of stay, so pleasantly addictive and crafted with thought by Marie-Thérèse & Ruairí.

 Artsy modernism melts within aged tea plantation walls perched upon a verdant hilltop – a house of uninterrupted rural life where Azorean beauty bursts from the terracotta architecture and the scents of wild coastal nature clean the air.read more